IRS Verified Financial Installment Agreement

 What Is a Collection Information Statement?

-For instance, let's say that you list an excavator on your CIS.
+For instance, let's say that you list a piece of heavy machinery like a dump truck on your CIS.
 The IRS may see this asset and demand that you sell it or take a loan against the equity.
 However, a skilled tax professional may be able to convince the IRS that you need the excavator for work, and its equity should not be considered when calculating your monthly payment plan amount.

 Types of Installment Agreements That Require Financial Verification